 While the front seats offer plenty of space and comfort, those interested in regularly carrying three or more passengers should know that the rear seats are cramped for adults.
 Additionally, the Fiesta hatchback's rear seats don't fold down all the way, limiting total cargo space to 26 cubic feet.
 In comparison, the Honda Fit can hold 56.7 cubic feet of gear.

 Powertrains and Handling

 The Fiesta's standard engine is a 1.6-liter four-cylinder that produces 120 horsepower and 112 lb-ft of torque.
-It can be paired with a standard five-speed manual or a "PowerShift" dual-clutch automatic, the latter of which has been criticized for slightly herky-jerky operation at low speeds.
+It can be paired with a standard five-speed manual or an optional "PowerShift" dual-clutch automatic, the latter of which has been criticized for slightly herky-jerky operation at low speeds.

 While there's nothing unique about the Fiesta's suspension setup, which features Macpherson struts up front and a torsion-beam at the rear, the little car handles better than most in its class, with accurate steering and quick responses to control inputs.

 The Fiesta is offered in S, SE and Titanium trim levels.

 The entry-level Fiesta S comes standard with SYNC, A/C, a four-speaker AM/FM stereo with an AUX input jack, power door locks, 15-inch steel wheels with hubcaps and a four-inch multifunctional display with an LCD screen.
 Notably, the windows are of the roll-up variety.

 The Fiesta SE adds cruise control, power windows, remote keyless entry, a perimeter alarm, upgraded cloth upholstery for the interior, ambient lighting, an upgraded six-speaker AM/FM/CD/MP3 stereo system and 15-inch alloy wheels.